 The "Prevention Triangle": Exercise, Weight Control & Healthy Diet

-While the media often reports on foods that "prevent cancer" and we would love to be told that eating one particular food will prevent cancer, it is unlikely that such a food exists.
+We would love to be told that eating one particular food will prevent cancer but it is unlikely that such a food exists.
 It is more likely that a combination of good foods may have a preventive effect.
 Studies over the years have looked at our diets and what foods, if any, will lead to a lower risk of cancer.
 Fruits and vegetables, whole grains, and unprocessed foods have all been promoted as reducing cancer risk.
 Unfortunately, studies have not consistently proven this to be true.
 Expert panels state that a diet high in fruits and vegetables "probably" reduces cancer risk, but we just don't know for sure.

 However, a healthy diet plays an important role in a sort of "triangle" of cancer prevention.
-A healthy diet, combined with regular physical activity and maintaining a healthy weight make up this triangle that has been shown to reduce cancer risk.
-This triangle is thought to be the second most important step, after not smoking, to preventing cancer.
+A healthy diet, combined with regular physical activity and maintaining a healthy weight makes up this triangle that has been shown to reduce cancer risk.
+This triangle is thought to be the second most important step, after not smoking, to prevent cancer.
 An estimated 20-30% of cancers could be prevented if people incorporated the triangle into their lifestyle!

 While what we eat is probably linked to cancer development, being overweight and having a diet high in fat is clearly related to the development of 13 cancer types.
 These include breast cancer (in postmenopausal women), cancers of the colon, rectum, endometrium (uterus), esophagus, kidney, pancreas, gall bladder, thyroid, ovary, cervix, liver, prostate, and multiple myeloma.
 For cancer survivors, a healthy weight and regular physical activity are linked to lower rates of recurrence for several types of cancer, including breast and colon.
-Body weight is evaluated using body mass index or BMI, which is your body weight in kilograms divided by your height in meters, squared.
+Bodyweight is evaluated using body mass index or BMI, which is your body weight in kilograms divided by your height in meters, squared.
 Experts define a healthy BMI to be 18.5-24.9 kg/m2, a BMI of 25-29.9 kg/m2 to be overweight and a BMI over 30 kg/m2 to be obese.